DeviaVir/zenbot/helm/zenbot/README.md

 This Helm chart deploys the [ZenBot](https://github.com/DeviaVir/zenbot) crypto trading bot.
 It installs the MongoDB dependency using the
 [Bitnami MongoDB chart](https://bitnami.com/stack/mongodb/helm).

+Kubernetes runs ZenBot as a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) rather than a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) so once the ZenBot run comes to an end, Kubernetes does not try to restart it.

 ## Configuration

 This chart creates its own `conf.js` config file from a template.
 All the settings are represented in `values.yaml` with their defaults.